-Understanding the Customer Journey through Your Contact Center (Blog #3 in a Series)
+Understanding Customer Journey through Your Contact Center (Part 3)

 This blog series began with “How Call Center QA Improves NPS and Customer Experience” and continued with “Correlating NPS and QA Scoring: Driving Shareholder Value” as we address how Quality Assurance in the contact center is being used by organizations, large and small, to improve NPS and overall customer experience.
 This blog post is the third in that series.